DinoStray/grpc_example_async_cpp_api/README.md

 * protobuf version: 3.11.2.0
 * grpc version: 1.27.3

-## Complain
+## Discussion

-The grpc C++ async api is terrible
+I do not like the grpc C++ async api
 * https://groups.google.com/forum/#!topic/grpc-io/7P8QvBBNq_E

-And I hope the following feature will be accomplished as soon as possible
+Hope the following feature will be accomplished as soon as possible
 * https://github.com/grpc/grpc/issues/7352